nih-cfde/usecases/docs/use-cases/uc0006-dcc-validates-data.md

-By comparing the summary statistics supplied by the interface, Kristin can determine whether the data currently available at the CFDE is up to date with her current internal data holdings, and decide whether to start a new metadata ingest.
+By comparing the summary statistics supplied by the interface, Kristin can determine whether the data currently available at the CFDE is up to date with her current internal data holdings, and decide whether it should be released for public view.

 ### User Tasks